 “Delvia, you are right, and I do owe you one.
 How did he even get here if not by commercial airlines?”
 As she said that, she realized, he has billions, why not his own plane.
 “Okay, so he has his own plane and flew in here.
 I am sure though he would have shown his passport, right?”

-“Think dear, what would have been on passport?
+“Think dear, what would have been on his passport?
 Maybe as Dr. John Stourton and wife who is Sally Stourton.
 Or Sir John LS Stourton of Finavon and maybe he did not need a passport.”

 “Delvia, I have missed this all this.
 I am not doing well here.
 And I know that Charlie is wanting me to call.
 What do I say to him that will not cause him to yell at me?”